IKIM-Essen/ClusterDocs/docs/resources/how-it-all-works.md

 These are examples, not an automatic approval list.
 The RCC team checks each device, data flow, ownership model, and support requirement before connection.

+## Protection without general Internet exposure

+Connecting an approved device to the Lab network is an option when an instrument or acquisition workstation needs RCC data services but should not remain directly connected to the Internet.

+The Lab network reduces exposure by removing general direct Internet connectivity.
+A registered device does not receive an ordinary routed path to the Internet, RCC, or the hospital network.
+Instead, it receives only the connections approved for its role:

+- **Direct access to explicit server endpoints or services**, such as an approved Samba project share, ADRIA, or another registered acquisition service.
+Access to one approved endpoint does not grant access to other RCC projects or servers.
+- **Limited outbound web access through the Lab-network HTTP proxy** when the device supports an explicit proxy and the use has been approved.
+This can support needs such as retrieving vendor or operating-system updates without giving the device unrestricted direct Internet routing.
+- **No unsolicited inbound Internet access.** Using the proxy does not publish the instrument to the Internet or make it reachable from outside the enclave.

+This is exposure reduction, not automatic trust.
+The device still needs a named owner, supported software, timely updates, approved credentials, a documented data flow, and a response plan.
+The RCC team must review required vendor cloud access, remote support, licensing, update URLs, and direct server dependencies before connection; some products may not be compatible with the Lab-network model.

 ## The simple data journey

 1. A registered instrument or acquisition workstation connects to the Lab